-Join John McWade for an in-depth discussion in this video What is a logo?, part of Before & After: Logo Design Tips and Tricks.
+Join John McWade for an in-depth discussion in this video What is a logo?, part of Graphic Design: Logo Design Tips and Tricks.

 - As I was working on this title I was thinking how on earth can I cover the things you need to know about logo design, in one course or even a series of courses, or a book, if I even knew?
 The topic is deceptively vast.
 It sounds easy, logos are simple little marks, just draw one.
 And I'll show you some famous ones that wouldn't even take you five minutes to recreate.
 But I'm sure that if one of you math types were to calculate the possible combinations of type and color and line and shape and messaging and all that goes into a logo, your number would be out in infinity somewhere.

 So, we're not going to do that.
 This is not a from scratch course in logo design.
 It is for those who've tried it, who are involved in it, who have some experience with it.
 And experience as you know, is often the result of having tried and done things wrong.
 I'd like to correct some common misconceptions and I'd like to give you a few ideas, a few things to think about that perhaps you haven't thought about or maybe you have, and one or two that are a bit counterintuitive.
 For those of you who haven't worked on a logo before, I'd say hang around.

 There's a lot you can pick up by osmosis, just by following along, and I hope you can do that and I hope it will be worth your time.
 So I think the place to start is, what is a logo?
 A logo is simply a distinctive way of writing your name.
 It can also be called a logo type.
 A logo can be almost anything, from plain, to fancy.
 What's important is that it comes to be identified with you, like your signature.
 Some logos include a mark.